Social Icons

 Directed by Alex Proyas

-Forty minutes into this movie I was struggling to keep awake, yawning continuously as the movie which is supposed to be an action fantasy film, was more like an endless parade of visual effects and continuous nagging of the characters on how each wished to get their own way.
+Some ideas look great on paper, but when they are made, they are just nonsense.
+Forty minutes into this movie, I was struggling to stay awake, yawning continuously as what was supposed to be an action-fantasy film felt more like an endless parade of visual effects and constant bickering among the characters about how each wanted to get their own way.

-Now when Gods of Egypt, a film about things that occurred in Egypt 1000s of years ago appear to be more like a movie based on things that happen in a galaxy far far away.
-I started to lose interest as the movie dragged on with no aim of getting better in the area of excitement or even trying to lay a foundation based on anything I can relate too.
+When Gods of Egypt, a film about events that occurred in Egypt thousands of years ago, feels more like a story set in a galaxy far, far away, I started to lose interest.
+The movie dragged on with no sign of improving in terms of excitement or even trying to establish a foundation I could relate to.

-Although the movie has gone through many criticisms due to the casting (as a film about Egypt has no Egyptian in any of the lead roles), my main criticism was the story.
-It is dull, not exciting and the fight scenes were so below the bar you can possibly sleep off.
-In fact, the movie would have been best if it was a B-Movie because the financial investment would have been lower.
+While the movie has faced criticism for its casting (a film about Egypt with no Egyptians in any of the lead roles), my main issue was the story.
+It’s dull, unexciting, and the fight scenes were so underwhelming you could practically fall asleep during them.
+Honestly, the movie would have worked better as a B-movie, where the financial investment would have been lower.
 Gods of Egypt was both a critical and commercial failure.

-The story starts when the god Horus was being anointed king of Egypt, his uncle Seth had other plans.
-Seth came to the inauguration of Horus and killed Horus father (his brother) and attempted to kill Horus, when Horus was saved by the goddess of love.
-Seth took Horus eyes and kept them.
+The story begins with the god Horus being anointed king of Egypt.
+His uncle, Seth, has other plans.
+Seth crashes Horus’s coronation, kills Horus’s father (his own brother), and attempts to kill Horus.
+Horus is saved by the goddess of love, but Seth takes Horus’s eyes and keeps them.

-A thief named Bek, had his girlfriend killed when he stole one of Horus eyes from Seth, not ready to bare the death of his beloved Bek took the eye to Horus and struck a deal with him to help steal his other eye if Horus will help him bring his lover back from the dead.
+A thief named Bek has his girlfriend killed when he steals one of Horus’s eyes from Seth.
+Unwilling to accept her death, Bek takes the eye to Horus and strikes a deal: he’ll help Horus steal back his other eye if Horus helps bring his lover back from the dead.

-In the end I really wished I had placed my money on some other movie than the time I had wasted seeing this mistake of a movie.
-Please don’t bother wasting money seeing this crap.
+In the end, I really wish I had spent my money on something else instead of wasting my time on this mistake of a movie.
+Please don’t bother wasting your money on this crap.
+Yes, the movie has nice CGI, and some fight scenes, but it was not worth it.

 0 comments: